GregPetropoulos/expo-auth-template/Readme.md

              "@react-native-google-signin/google-signin"
            ]
    ```
-5. Log into EAS and create a project, name it the same as name in app.json
+5. Log into EAS and create a project, name it the same as name in app.config.json.
+In my case ` name: 'auth-app-template',`
-6. Must have run this command to wire up `eas cli  --global eas-cli && eas init --id xyz` (optional)
+6. Run this command to wire up the cli  `eas cli  --global eas-cli && eas init --id xyz` (where id of the EAS project to link)

 # UI/UX

 Create a Google Sign in and get the webClient id